ovh/docs/pages/labs/web-power/nodejs-install-slideshow/guide.en-gb.md

 ## Objective

-You've subscribed to a Web POWER web hosting plan to deploy **Node.js** applications, and you want to deploy a [real-time presentation slide platform](https://nafeu.medium.com/real-time-presentation-slides-with-socket-io-express-node-js-and-javascript-cf08a95ff098) blogging platform on it.
+You've subscribed to a Web POWER web hosting plan to deploy **Node.js** applications, and you want to deploy a [real-time presentation slide platform](https://nafeu.medium.com/real-time-presentation-slides-with-socket-io-express-node-js-and-javascript-cf08a95ff098) on it.

 This guide will explain how to do it.